 The second and less threatening factor is that Balabac is known for its saltwater crocodiles.
 Although I never saw any crocs during my 4 visits, I don’t discredit the fact that they are spotted at the mainland.

 Another concern is Malaria.
-It is normal for wise travelers to check this so I always get asked especially by foreigners if they should take anti Malaria shots.
-The answer is a safe no. The Malaria breakout happened in mountainous Mainland Balabac.
-The islands we listed as highlights are safe from Malaria.
-Even in the monster mosquito-infested Canabungan island is safe from Malaria, but we don’t really camp there after experiencing how notorious and numerous the mosquitoes there are.
+It is normal for wise travelers to check this so I always get asked especially by foreigners if Balabac is safe from Malaria.
+The answer is a safe yes.
+There was a Malaria breakout that happened in mountainous Mainland Balabac years ago.
+The islands we listed as highlights, being far from the Mainland, are safe from Malaria.
+Even in the monster mosquito-infested Canabungan island is safe from Malaria, but we don’t really camp there anymore after experiencing how notorious and numerous the mosquitoes there are.

 The last 2 concerns (crocs and malaria) are addressable by skipping the mainland.
 But how can you visit Balabac by skipping Balabac mainland?
 Read until the last part of this blog for the answer.